 An easement is a legal interest in property for a specific purpose, such as giving a company access to run a telephone line underground.
 Utility easements that are dedicated to the Town of Cary cover water and/or sanitary sewer lines, and are typically 20 feet wide.
 All easements and rights-of-way are indicated on property surveys.
 Homeowners are urged to check their property surveys before adding fences or plants to ensure easements and rights-of-way are kept clear.

 After the easement is granted, the property owner continues to maintain the easement just like the rest of the yard

 What can/cannot be in an easement

-North Carolina law requires utilities to perform annual inspections of all easements to insure proper access for maintenance activities.
+North Carolina law requires utilities to perform annual inspections of all easements to ensure proper access for maintenance activities.
 The Town performs these inspections on an annual and bi-annual schedule.
-These inspections include but not limited to the observation of manholes, the condition of the easements for mowing and for access.
-Inspections to identify obstructions such as planted trees, bushes and fences that may obstruct access for routine maintenance of the Town’s collection system.
-All easements and right-of-ways are indicated on property surveys.
-Homeowners are urged to check their property surveys before adding fences or plants to insure that the easements and rights-of-way are kept clear.
+Inspections include, but are not limited to, the observation of manholes, examination of easements' condition for mowing and access, and the identification of items such as planted trees, bushes and fences that may obstruct access for routine maintenance.

-Fences without removable sections or gates with in the sanitary sewer easements are subject to disturbance and or damaged during easement maintenance.
-Town of Cary employees will not replace those items back onto the Town's easement and are not responsible for any damage that may occur to the personal items.
-A Town employee is on site at all times during the easement mowing or clearing to monitor progress and to address any citizen concerns.
-Public Works & Utilities, (919) 469-4090 or by email, firstname.lastname@example.org.
+Fences without removable sections or gates within the sanitary sewer easements are subject to disturbance and/or damage during easement maintenance.
+The Town will not replace those items back onto the Town's easement and is not responsible for any damage that may occur.
+A Town employee is on site at all times during the easement mowing or clearing to monitor progress and address any citizen concerns.

 Identifying Boundaries and Vegetation